Whey Protein Might Be Causing Your Acne, Research Says - Reader's Digest

 Plenty of experts swear by the perks of protein powder.
 Not only can it help you build muscle and slim your waistline, but you can also use it to make the best post-workout snacks for refueling.

-Fitness junkies have taken the advice to heart, too.
-Fifty percent of female recreational endurance athletes and 100 percent of female bodybuilders report using protein supplements, according to a 2013 survey published in The FASEB Journal.
+Fitness junkies have taken the advice to heart; 50 percent of female recreational endurance athletes and 100 percent of female bodybuilders report using protein supplements, according to a 2013 survey published in The FASEB Journal.
 What’s more, a 2015 study found that one in five men regularly eat protein drinks or bars instead of meals.

 But there’s one worrisome downside to protein powders, aside from eating too much.
 Shakes and smoothies that contain whey protein could cause more acne breakouts, just like these notorious foods that cause acne.